 Transparency is very important to Bayer, especially with respect to the safety of our products.
 Through transparency, we aim to strengthen our customers' and stakeholders' confidence in our products.
 Bayer was the first company in the agriculture industry to enable access to safety-relevant data on crop protection products and genetically modified crops to the public.
-Summaries of scientific studies assessed by the EFSA in connection with the registration procedures for 32 of our crop protection active ingredients are available on our online transparency platform23, including toxicological and ecotoxicological studies and investigations into degradability.
+Summaries of scientific studies assessed by the EFSA in connection with the registration procedures for 32 of our crop protection active ingredients are available on our online transparency platform, including toxicological and ecotoxicological studies and investigations into degradability.
 Comprehensive reports on the registration studies for the approval of our crop protection products and genetically modified crops, are available on specific request.
-The platform is continuously updated to provide the most recent status of safety-relevant information on crop protection products and data - on the procedure for granting emergency authorizations for crop protection products, including why this process is so important for European agriculture.24
+The platform is continuously updated to provide the most recent status of safety-relevant information on crop protection products and genetically modified crops, as well as information on plant breeding.
+In addition, we facilitate access to information - including official documents and data - on the procedure for granting emergency authorizations for crop protection products, including why this process is so important for European agriculture.

 The EFSA assessment reports of our active substances are publicly available on the EFSA website.
-Similarly, the European Commission makes its EU Pesticides Database available to the public and information about specific substances, the latest assessments, approval status and so on may be accessed here.25
+Similarly, the European Commission makes its EU Pesticides Database available to the public and information about specific substances, the latest assessments, approval status and so on may be accessed here.